Chinchillas have specific nutritional needs and sensitive digestive systems, so it’s essential to select an appropriate food to keep them healthy.

 Why Trust The Spruce Pets?

 This article was researched and written by Camryn Rabideau.
-She spoke with chinchilla breeder Dee Bunk-Hatch, owner of Humble Acres Ranch, for guidance on selecting the best chinchilla food, and she evaluated each product for its ingredients, nutritional makeup, and consistency.
+She spoke with chinchilla breeder Dee Bunk-Hatch, owner of Humble Acres Ranch and President of the Northern Atlantic Branch of Empress Chinchilla Breeders Cooperative for guidance on selecting the best chinchilla food.
+She evaluated each product for its ingredients, nutritional makeup, and consistency.

 Dr. Beth Bystrom is a veterinarian at Sea Island Animal Hospital in Beaufort, SC.
 She enjoys treating dogs, cats, and exotic pets, including snakes, and also earned her certificate for small animal abdominal ultrasound and echocardiology to continue her education.
 She has a passion for all things scaly, feathery, and furry and loves helping pet owners care for their pets.